-- The purpose of this paper is to provide a summary of the tentative decisions made in the course of redeliberations on the Exposure Draft Conceptual Framework for Financial Reporting (the 'Exposure Draft') that was published in May 2015.
-The paper is provided for information purposes only and we do not plan to discuss it at the meeting. - 2.
-The table below reflects the Board's tentative decisions up to the end of November 2016.
-An updated version of this paper will be provided at each Board meeting at which we discuss the Conceptual Framework.
+- The purpose of this paper is to provide a summary of the tentative decisions made in the course of redeliberations on the Exposure Draft Conceptual Framework for Financial Reporting (the Exposure Draft) that was published in May 2015.
+The paper is provided for information purposes only and we do not plan to discuss it at the meeting. - The table below reflects the Board's tentative decisions up to the end of February 2017.
+At that meeting, the Board completed its deliberations of the Conceptual Framework and instructed the staff to commence the drafting process.